Security of the Fischlin Transform in Quantum Random Oracle Model

-This result is then lifted to a general prover that chooses the commitment vector in a randomized manner using an intricate but compact query amplitude argument using a quantum union bound.
+This result is then lifted to a general prover using an intricate argument based on quantum query amplitudes and a quantum union bound.

 To show the result for deterministic provers, our strategy is reminiscent of the Monty Hall paradox.
 Here, a game master presents three doors.
 Behind a random one is a car, while there are goats behind the other two.
 The participant can now choose a door, which is, however, not opened.
 The game master now opens a \emph{different} door which reveals a goat.
 The participant can now decide: stick to their choice of door, or choose the only remaining door instead.
 The optimal strategy is to switch, which reveals the car with probability 2/3.
 What makes this situation appear paradoxical is the fallacy of regarding the remaining door as a fixed object instead of a random variable.
-The game master chooses the door they open depending on the randomness of the placement of the car, which correlates the car's placement with the remaining doors.
+The game master chooses the door they open depending on the randomness of the placement of the car and the participant's choice, which correlates the latter with the car's placement.